5th BATTALION C.E.F.

 Meritorious Service Medal 12

-Mentioned in Dispatches 92
+Mentioned in Despatches 92

 Names brought to notice of Secretary of State for War 4